AmirMoAhang/Password_generator/README.md

 # Password_generator

 Welcome to the Password Generator project coded by python.
 Project implemented by both OOP approach and functional approach.
-Soon we create a gui based on streamlit for it.
+A gui is created for this project based on streamlit.

 The password generator creates: